Behavior Trees and State Machines in Robotics Applications: Background

-\bchg{\Cref{fig:smexm} shows the same mission as in \cref{fig:figure-1} for a health and safety inspector robot, represented as a state machine, using the notation of the Unified Modeling Language (UML) (see \cref{fig:smsyntax} for the UML syntax).
-The \lstinline!ExplorationSeq! of the \bt model is placed in a nested, also called composite, state \lstinline!Exploration_seq!.
+\Cref{fig:smexm} shows the same mission as in \cref{fig:figure-1} for a health and safety inspector robot, represented as a state machine, using the notation of the Unified Modeling Language (UML) (see \cref{fig:smsyntax} for the UML syntax).
+Since state machine DSLs offer a rich notation for modeling behavior, there is no single mapping from behavior trees to state machines.
+We modeled the actions and the control flow in \cref{fig:figure-1} as follows.

+States represent some situation that the modeled system is in for some period of time.
+From the actions in our behavior tree, we model the collection of way points and the exploration sequence as states, where the latter consists of the states \lstinline!MoveBase! and \lstinline!Explore!.
+These states have the respective actions from the behavior tree, executed on state entry or state exit.
+In contrast, the action \lstinline!PopWaypoint! is rather atomic, so we do not represent it as a state, but execute it when the state \lstinline!MoveBase! is entered.

+\looseness=-1 The \lstinline!ExplorationSeq! of the \bt model is placed in a nested, also called composite, state \lstinline!Exploration_seq!.
 At the entry of \lstinline!Exploration_seq!, a variable \lstinline!i! is set to the desired number of attempts (here, ten).
-The model exits from \lstinline!Exploration_seq! in case the \lstinline!Explore! state returns a successful outcome and the ten attempts are finished (i.e., the triggering event is \lstinline!success! and the guard (condition) is \lstinline!i==0!).
-If the event \lstinline!success! is triggered from \lstinline!Explore! and \lstinline!i>0!, the counter \lstinline!i! is decreased at the transition from \lstinline!Explore!.}
+For each waypoint, the \lstinline!MoveBase! component is activated and the model waits in the state until the sensors and the localization component detect that a waypoint has been reached (or a timeout occurs).
+The model exits from \lstinline!Exploration_seq! if exploration has achieved its goals (the ten attempts are finished; the triggering event is \lstinline!success! and the guard's condition is \lstinline!i==0!).
+If the event \lstinline!success! is triggered from \lstinline!Explore! and \lstinline!i>0!, the counter \lstinline!i! is decreased at the transition from \lstinline!Explore! back to \lstinline!MoveBase! (which is an alternative to having actions on state entry or exit in UML).